kengibson1111/tour-of-go/README.md

 ## Lessons

-* switch (order) - this emphasizes switch statement order and the built-in case break when a statement evaluates to true.
-In Java, you can stack case statements - not so with golang.

 * switch (nocond) - you can control the condition statements at the case level instead of the top-level switch.
   Slick way of building long if-then-else chains.